sjpfenninger/modelling-energy-systems/basics/duality-kkts.md

 ```
 This is the dual problem.
 We denote the optimal value of this problem as $d^*$.

 As mentioned at the beginning, strong duality is when the optimal value of the primal equals the optimal value of the dual.
 In our new terminology, this is written as $d^* = p^*$.
 Strong duality can be used to show that a solution that satisfies the KKT conditions must be an optimal solution to the primal and dual problems.
-Meaning, the KKT conditions are necessary and sufficient conditions for optimality.
+In other words, the KKT conditions are necessary and sufficient conditions for optimality.

 Weak duality is when $d^* \leq p^*$.
-This holds even for non-convex problems. $p^* - d^*$ is referred to as the duality gap.
+This holds even for non-convex problems.
+In such problems, $p^* - d^*$ is referred to as the duality gap.

-In practice, we do not start from the general expression in Equation {eq}`eqn:dual` to derive the dual problem.
-Instead, we write the primal problem in standard form, for which we know the relation between the dual and the primal problem, or we use the tables introduced above.
+In practice, we do not need to start from the general expression in Equation {eq}`eqn:dual` to derive the dual problem.
+Instead, we can simply follow the steps introduced above ({numref}`content:duality-kkts:duality-conversion-strategy`): write the primal problem in standard form and then mechanistically translate it into its dual counterpart.

 ## Further reading